 Doctors diagnose tetanus based on a physical exam, medical and immunization history, and the signs and symptoms of muscle spasms, stiffness and pain.
 Laboratory tests generally aren't helpful for diagnosing tetanus.

-Since there's no cure for tetanus, treatment consists of wound care, medications to ease symptoms and supportive care.
+There's no cure for tetanus.
+Treatment consists of wound care, medications to ease symptoms and supportive care.

-Cleaning the wound is essential to preventing growth of tetanus spores.
+It's essential to clean the wound to prevent the growth of tetanus spores.
 This involves removing dirt, foreign objects and dead tissue from the wound.